 It‘s fast and dead simple

 Paper doesn’t require booting time, passwords, or fingerprint scanning.
 Pens and pencils don’t require charging.
 Field Notes don’t crash.
 Bic pens are ready to write at a moment’s notice, whether you have 4G connectivity or not.
-Cheap spiral notebooks don’t need a lightning cable or a power brick.
+Cheap spiral notebooks don’t need a lightning cable or a power bank.

-With paper, there’s no system to learn; no hot keys to memorize.
+With paper, there’s no system to learn, no hotkeys to memorize.
 Formatting is decided by the user and can be changed in an instant.